jurios/laravel-i18n-docs/source/docs/locales.md

 The best way to handle the locale used in a `request` is through a `middleware` which set the locale based on the request.
 You can create your own `middleware` or extending the `SetLocale` middleware provided in `laravel i18n`.

-You can overwrite the `locale()` to change the locale setting.
+If you extends the `SetLocale` middleware, you can overwrite the `locale()` method to change the locale used.
 This method should return a `locale` instance.

 By default, the `timezone` set is the defined by the `locale`.
 However, you can extend `timezone(Locale $locale)` method if you want to customize the `timezone`.
 The `locale` argument is the `locale` returned by `locale()`.